Skip to content

 All 28 active SCA tools side by side, grouped by license type.

-BluBracket (acquired by HashiCorp in 2023) is listed separately at the bottom.
+BluBracket (acquired by HashiCorp in 2023) and Qwiet AI (acquired by Harness in 2025) are listed separately at the bottom.

 ToolLicenseStandout